maxmarinich/react-alice-carousel/README.md

 - `disableDotsControls`: Boolean, default `false` - Disable dots controls.
 - `disableSlideInfo`: Boolean, default `true` - Disable information about current slide.
 - `infinite`: Boolean, default `false` - Set infinite mode.
-- `innerWidth`: Number, default `undefined` - Set a static value for a breakpoint(`key`) of the "responsive" property.
+- `innerWidth`: Number, default `0` - Set a static value for a breakpoint(`key`) of the "responsive" property.
 For example, if you can't use 'window.innerWidth' during SSR.
 - `items`: Array, default `undefined`  - Set gallery items, preferable to use this property instead of children.
 - `mouseTracking`: Boolean, default `false`  - Enable mouse drag animation.
 - `paddingLeft`: Number, default `0`  - Set the gallery offset from the left.